-We sell Onion Starts at the Garden Center each spring.
+We sell Onion Starts each spring.
 These are little bareroot plants that were started from seed and harvested after growing for 6-8 weeks.
 They come to us dormant with dried roots.
 However, once planted, they plump up and turn bright green.
-We’ll have the following varieties for the 2017 season:

 Water thoroughly after planting, and as needed thereafter.
 Onions are shallow-rooted so they will dry out quickly.
 You never want the soil in your onion patch to be dry and cracked.
-Every 2-3 weeks fertilize the plants again with ammonium sulfate.
+Every 2-3 weeks fertilize the plants.
 Again, half a cup per 10 feet of row.
-Sprinkle it on top of the other fertilizer.
 No need to work it into the soil, but do be sure to water well after each application.
 Stop fertilizing when the onions start to bulb.
 You'll know the bulb process is beginning when the soil starts to heave as the onions push it away from their base.

 It is important to research whether the onions you're growing are best eaten fresh or if they are good for both fresh eating and storing.
 Not all onions are good keepers.
 And nothing smells worse than a bunch of rotten onions.